 2. Type of content

 Google ranks text, audio, video content, while Pinterest ranks visual content such as images, infographics, and now, video.

 3. Authoritative vs fresh content

 On Google, authoritative, long-form, content ranks best as long as it is kept up to date and current.
-Pinterest now gives preference to fresh, new Pins, with well-optimised descriptions.
+Pinterest now gives preference to fresh, new Pins, with well-optimized descriptions.